ryanmuhl/weather-dashboard/README.md

 ## Criteria Not Met/Difficulties
 * When User selects city in search history,  user is able to re display current and future weather conditions for the selected city.
+* Plan is to re submit at a later date to meet last criteria.
+Tutor/TA assistance is needed to complete last section of this challenge.

 ## Built With
 * HTML